SkyAI/SkyDB/tools/OpenTSDBKeeper/README.md

 - make the analysis for OpenTSDB State better

 ## Any Question?
-Please mail to chenhao.ni@sky-data.cn .
-Please mail to chenhaonee@outlook.com.
+Please mail to chenhao.ni@sky-data.cn or chenhaonee@outlook.com.